-As at 31 December 2014 there were 40 Serious Offenders serving sentences of natural Life.
-This represents 5.1% of all Serious Offenders.
-These include either a Life sentence imposed by the NSW Supreme Court since 1990 or a Life sentence imposed by the federal jurisdiction.
+As at 31 December 2015 there were 41 Serious Offenders serving sentences of natural Life.
+This represents 5% of all Serious Offenders.
+These include either a Life sentence imposed by the NSW Supreme Court since 12 January 1990 or a Life sentence imposed by the federal jurisdiction.

-These inmates comprise 38 inmates sentenced for murder in NSW following the introduction of the Sentencing Act 1989.
-The total also includes two Commonwealth inmates sentenced for drug offences.
+These inmates comprise 39 inmates sentenced for murder in NSW following amendments to the Sentencing Act 1989.
+The total also includes 2 Commonwealth inmates sentenced for drug offences.